firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 complete explanation of the threat modeling methodology we use; a short summary of the methodology is:

-- This document lists security invariants that the apps and SDK should currently provide.
+- This document lists "security invariants" that the apps and SDK should currently provide.
 Users and developers *should not* rely on any security or privacy properties that are not explicitly listed here.
 If there's a security or privacy property that you would like to be able to rely on, but isn't listed here, then please raise an issue on GitHub.
-- We aim to state "security invariants" in a language that end-users would understand.
+- We aim to state security invariants in a language that end-users would understand.
 If a security invariant uses technical language or involves complicated concepts then users are unlikely to understand it, which could lead to them being overconfident in their use of the software.

-*If you are a security auditor, please try to break one of the security invariants and think about which important security invariants might be missing from this list!*
+*If you are a security auditor, please try to break one of the security invariants or think about which important security invariants might be missing from this list!*

-The security properties that the apps and SDKs can provide depend on how powerful the adversary trying to attack the user is.
+The security properties that the apps and SDKs provide depend on how powerful the adversary trying to attack the user is.
 This threat model's security invariants are organized into sections for each kind of adversary.
 We start with the most poweful kind of adversary, one who has completely compromised the lightwalletd server the wallet connects to, can intercept network traffic, install apps on the user's phone, etc., and end with the weakest kind of adversary, one who simply knows the user's address and can observe the public blockchain.
-For simplicity of explanation, the stronger adversaries have all of the capabilities of the weaker adversaries.
+In order to simplify this document, we assume that the stronger adversaries have all of the capabilities of the weaker adversaries.
 For each kind of adversary, we list:

 - Which security invariants we expect are satisfied against that adversary (and all weaker ones).
+If one of these are false, then it's a security bug.
-- Which security invariants we know are *not* satisfied against that adversary (and all stronger ones).
+- Known weakneses: Which security invariants we know are *not* satisfied against that adversary (and all stronger ones).
+If a user does not understand one of these weakneses, then that is a security problem in the app's UX/documentation.
+We include brief technical details of each weakness.

-There are several weakneses in the current implementation that we beleive most users would find counter-intuitive, or at least not expect to be the case based on their experience using other cryptocurrency wallets.
+There are several weakneses that we beleive most users would find counter-intuitive, or at least not expect to be the case based on their experience using other cryptocurrency wallets or `zcashd`.
 We've highlighted those ones in bold.
 Brief technical details of how the adversary could exploit the weakness are included with each one.

 Let's begin with the most powerful kind of adversary considered by our model.